-Below is a chart of performance of top 20 CTAs, most of which are systematic trend-followers.
+Below is a chart of the performance of the top 20 CTAs, most of which are systematic trend-followers.

-In the last 13 years CAGR is 2.42%.
+In the last 13 years, CAGR is 2.42%.
 The S&P 500 total return CAGR in the same period is about 8%.
-This low performance of CTAs is disappointment.
+This low performance of CTAs is a disappointment.

 But why are so many people confused and equate trends to trend-following?
 There are several reasons for that but it is mainly due to a combination of cognitive biases.
-Let us consider an example: the uptrend in S&P 500 from the bottom of the financial crisis on March 6, 2009 to the end of 2012, as shown in the chart below.
+Let us consider an example: the uptrend in the S&P 500 from the bottom of the financial crisis on March 6, 2009, to the end of 2012, as shown in the chart below.

-Many in the financial blogosphere obviously think that the bull market in stocks started at the bottom of 2009.
-Unfortunately, this is a problematic view as we have explained in this article.
+Many in the financial blogosphere think that the bull market in stocks started at the bottom of 2009.
+Unfortunately, this is a problematic view, as explained in this article.
 But more importantly many see an uptrend from the bottom of March 2009 to the end of 2012.
 Can we equate this uptrend to successful trend-following?

 One problem with trend-following is that its execution requires a model unless one is a passive investor and then things are simpler.
 But a model is an approximation of reality.
 Markets always try to defeat models.
 Markets do not like models of markets.
 For example, below is the performance of the popular moving average crossover, known as a golden cross.
 The fast-moving average period is 50 days and for the slow, it is 200 days.